Codigos-de-Guerra/Gremlins/README.md

 ## Introduction

 This programming project implements the GREMLINS, GeREnciador de Memória com LIsta eNcadeada Simples, which in english would represent a Memory Management using Nested Lists.
+Here we implement one (out of several) possible way to work with ***memory pools***, a very useful tool when comes to certain situations where standard allocation functions of C++ won't suffice for your specific problem.
+This way, making possible adapt dynamic memory allocation depending on the problem.
+More information over Memory Pool technique can be found [here](https://en.wikipedia.org/wiki/Memory_pool).

 ## How to compile

 First of all, obviously this repository is needed to work as desired, so we must to download this repo.
-As we know that ```git``` is a tremendous tool for any programmer, then we must have git installed.
+As we know that `git` is a tremendous tool for any programmer, then we must have git installed.

 It is also expected for user to have installed [doxygen](https://en.wikipedia.org/wiki/Doxygen) program.
 This will automatically generate documentation for code.
 Not a necessary package to compile and run program, but it is a tool to guide user through code functions.
 To install `doxygen` on UBUNTU, for example: